- Harry and Harry's Household

 - Horned Humanoid: Subverted.
 The horns are actually part of his helmet.

 - Hunting the Most Dangerous Game: His fondest passion, though, in the world of The Dresden Files man is not necessarily the most dangerous game.

 - I Let You Win: Harry defeats him and Kringle to gain leadership of The Wild Hunt.
 However, Harry realizes there was no way he could have realistically won; the Erlking wanted him to use the Wild Hunt but couldn't just give it to him freely, as the Wild Hunt itself will only respect a leader who earns control of it through force.

 - Immortals Fear Death: Averted.
 He loves the hunt and when a certain astronomical event occurs and renders him able to die, he doesn't hide.
 He just fights harder.

-- Reasonable Authority Figure: You can expect the man to follow his rules and laws fairly and justly.
+- Reasonable Authority Figure: You can expect the king to follow his rules and laws fairly and justly.
 He is even willing to help Harry save reality, once Harry proves himself to the Wild Hunt.

 - Sacred Hospitality: Even when he doesn't mean to give it, he accepts he has given Harry this by calling him a "guest" in Changes.
 However, this also extends to the vampires chasing Harry into his domain.
 As they have competing claims, he must decide on who is being honest and decides on Trial by Combat as a means to find the truth.